Class 1 Division

 Here's the argument that starts in every break room: "EMT is permitted in Division 2, right?"

 In practice?
-Day to day, most AHJs reject EMT in Division 2.
-Plus, they'll accept it on paper.
-Because of that, in the field, they want RMC or MC-HL.
+Most AHJs reject EMT in Division 2.
+Think about it: they'll accept it on paper.
+In the field, they want RMC or MC-HL.
 Save the fight.
 Run the right stuff.

 Sealing Requirements — The Part Everyone Forgets